 Hi!
 I’m Rebecca Ringquist.
 I’m an artist and entrepreneur living in Portland, Oregon.

 Ten years later, that Original Sampler is by far the best seller and comprises at least 25% of yearly sales annually.
 Dropcloth Samplers started on a whim, but is now my full-time job, grossing over 15K a month.

-Matt Snow & Meredith Erin (from Los Angeles, CA, USA) started Boredwalk over 8 years ago.
+Matt Snow & Meredith Erin (from Los Angeles, CA, USA) started Boredwalk about 9 years ago.

 We are Matt Snow and Meredith Erin, and we’re the co-founders of Boredwalk, a lifestyle brand that sells original art and graphic design on functional goods.

 We’ve been growing fairly rapidly, especially in the last 2-3 years as we’ve become more adept at digital marketing to find and retain our ideal customers, averaging MoM growth of 10-12% and YoY growth of 50-100%.